Vectorredz/cs32-mp1/README.md

 Note also that **RESULT** can be set to "**X**" to disable checking for correctness at that line's execution.
 This is mainly for operations that are provided large inputs, and where checking for correctness is too expensive and takes too long.\
 *\*Please see [inputs/test_input_0.txt](mirror-flower/inputs/test_input_0.txt) for a complete example.*

+Lastly, by specifying **OPERATION** to be "**MSG**", the tester can send custom messages to the output stream using the other three columns, such as telling the user the current set of test types currently being performed, as it reads the .txt file line-by-line, or the beginning and end of a **Layer**.

 <br>